patohdzs/datadventures/README.md

-# Python Data Science projects
+# Data Science Adventures

-This repository contains exploratory data science projects coded in Python, with the purpose of documenting my learning and exploring a variety of statistical and machine learning techniques.
+This repository contains exploratory data science projects, with the purpose of documenting my learning.
 Comments and suggestions are always welcome and greatly appreciated!

 ## Current projects: